rubiruchi/WSN-Capabilities-Comparison/README.txt

 _________________________________________________________________________
 For script:

-- Start with: python script <platform>
+- Start with: python script <TARGET>
-- Will scan through /dev/ and try to log into every device starting with ttyUSB
+- Will scan through /dev/ and try to log into every suitable device
 - The measurements are stored in a list individually for each node
-- The resulting .json files can be found in the "Measurements" folder created in the parent directory
+- The resulting .json files can be found in the "Measurements" folder created in the parent directory of the script